 Note that the expungement is included on a special list accessible for very limited purposes such as applications for employment with law enforcement or the judiciary.

 Crucially, once your record is expunged, you are also allowed to answer “no” when asked if you have ever been charged with or convicted of a criminal offense.
 No company should ask you to disclose your expunged criminal past—this is prohibited under New Jersey law with very few exceptions.
 Additionally, if anyone else reveals your criminal history, that person can be charged with a crime under Section 2C:52-30 of the New Jersey Revised Statutes.

 In certain circumstances, you can have your criminal record expunged, which many people call "sealed."
 This makes it almost impossible for your criminal or arrest history to be found by any person or agency checking into your background.
 After expungement, your criminal record is unavailable, even to police agencies, in most circumstances.

-One criminal conviction in New Jersey (equivalent of a felony in other states) can be expunged after 10 years after either probation or parole expires and after all fines are paid.
+One criminal conviction in New Jersey (the equivalent of a felony in other states) can be expunged after six years after either probation or parole expires and after all fines are paid.
 For ‘good cause’, a conviction can be expunged after 5 years.
 It is important to note your missed job opportunities and other missed opportunities when applying for an expungement under the ‘good cause’ rule.

-Individuals can expunge some dismissed cases almost immediately.
+Individuals can expunge most dismissed cases almost immediately.
 After a dismissal of charges (not based on completing a diversionary program), expungement is almost instantly available.
-After a dismissal based on completion of a diversionary program (conditional discharge or pretrial intervention), one is eligible for an expungement 6 months later.
+After a dismissal based on completion of a diversionary program (conditional discharge, conditional dismissal or pretrial intervention), one is eligible for an expungement 6 months later.